WFP-VAM/prism-app/README.md

 #### Boundary layers

 - Configuring multiple boundary layers
-  If multiple boundary layers are configured `layers.json` you can specify which should be displayed by default by defining `defaultDisplayBoundaries` as an array of boundaries.
+  If multiple boundary layers are configured in `layers.json` you can specify which should be displayed by default by defining `defaultDisplayBoundaries` as an array of boundaries.

   e.g.